LappleApple/awesome-leading-and-managing/Influence-Delegation-and-Decision-Making.md

 - [Managing for Progress and the Loss-Aversion Principle](http://tomtunguz.com/progress-principle): by Tom Tunguz.
 Takeaway: "The best managers craft roles and assign projects that position their teammates to see and feel the result of their work directly."

+- [“Screaming Monkey” analogy](https://hbr.org/1999/11/management-time-whos-got-the-monkey): by William Oncken, Jr. and Donald L. Wass.
+Takeaway: Think of each work item as a screaming monkey, and ask these questions to identify the important ones: Should we even fed the monkey?; Who should feed the monkey?

+-[Situational Leadership Theory](https://en.wikipedia.org/wiki/Situational_leadership_theory): Wikipedia entry.
+Takeaways: Proficiency depends on knowledge, ability, and aptitude; commitment describes motivation, interest, enthusiasm, and confidence; different levels of proficiency/commitment need different amounts of direction/support.

+- [Turn the Ship Around!
+How to Create Leadership at Every Level](https://tubarksblog.com/2012/12/18/book-review-turn-the-ship-around-how-to-create-leadership-at-every-level/): by Stan Skrabut.
+Review of David Marquet's book, which is divided into four sections: Starting Over, Control, Competence, and Clarity.
+More [notes by Joe Goldberg here](https://docs.google.com/document/d/1BVrpO9qV7HnuFCc42wUTIbTRFCBN25mn3pKtimD2QXw/edit?ts=5776d339).

 - [Why Delegate?](https://medium.com/@mags/how-a-single-conversation-with-my-boss-changed-my-view-on-delegation-and-failure-ae5376451c8d#.xucavchj6): by Margaret Gould Stewart.
 Takeaway: “If there isn’t something going off the rails on your team, then I know you’re micro-managing them.
 You’re good at what you do, and if you stay in the weeds on everything, you’ll keep things going perfectly, for a while.
 But eventually two things will happen.
 One, you’ll burn out.
 And two, you’ll eventually start to seriously piss off your team.
 So I better see some things going sideways, on a fairly regular basis.”

-[“Screaming Monkey” analogy](https://hbr.org/1999/11/management-time-whos-got-the-monkey): by William Oncken, Jr. and Donald L. Wass.
-Takeaway: Think of each work item as a screaming monkey, and ask these questions to identify the important ones: Should we even fed the monkey?; Who should feed the monkey?

-- [Turn the Ship Around!
-How to Create Leadership at Every Level](https://tubarksblog.com/2012/12/18/book-review-turn-the-ship-around-how-to-create-leadership-at-every-level/): by Stan Skrabut.
-Review of David Marquet's book, which is divided into four sections: Starting Over, Control, Competence, and Clarity.
-More [notes by Joe Goldberg here](https://docs.google.com/document/d/1BVrpO9qV7HnuFCc42wUTIbTRFCBN25mn3pKtimD2QXw/edit?ts=5776d339).

 ### Delegation as “Pressure”